 All mitigations can be configured for individual apps.
 Some mitigations can also be applied at the operating system level.

-You can set each of the mitigations to on, off, or to their default value.
-Some mitigations have additional options, these are indicated in the description in the table.
+You can set each of the mitigations on, off, or to their default value.
+Some mitigations have additional options that are indicated in the description in the table.

 Default values are always specified in brackets at the Use default option for each mitigation.
 In the following example, the default for Data Execution Prevention is "On".